ergoplatform/ergo-headless-dapp-framework/tutorials/Math_Bounty/1-math-bounty-dApp-getting-started.md

 pub use ergo_headless_dapp_framework::*;
 ```

-At this point we will begin crafting the components of headless dApp by starting off with the stages of our protocol.
+At this point we will begin crafting our headless dApp by starting with the stages of our protocol.
 In our case we have a simple single-stage smart contract protocol.
-This means we need to only create a single Rust stage-representing struct for our headless dApp.
+This means we need to create a single Rust stage-representing struct for our headless dApp.

 This stage in will be called the `Math Bounty` stage.
 As such, we will name the struct which will wrap an `ErgoBox` at this stage the `MathBountyBox`.